Knoblauchpilze/backend-toolkit/README.md

 Additionally with the [RequestTracer](pkg/middleware/request_tracer.go) middleware we can attach a custom logger with a prefix matching the request identifier.

-This looks like the following:
+This looks like the following (for an example with the [user-service](https://github.com/Knoblauchpilze/user-service)):

 ```
 2024-12-15 13:55:26 INF [95ad22c8-8854-466c-83f7-2630fac365ba] GET localhost:60001/v1/users processed in 14.187412ms -> 200